 The Non-Financial Risk Committee (NFRC) discusses, advises and decides upon non-financial risk policies.
-The most relevant risk policies are approved by the a.s.r.
-RC.
+The most relevant risk policies are approved by the BEC - Risk meeting.
 The NFRC monitors that non-financial risks are managed adequately and monitors that the risk profile stays within the agreed risk limits.
+If the risk profile exceeds the limits, the NFRC takes mitigating actions.
+The NFRC reports to the BEC - Risk meeting.
+The NFRC is chaired by a member of the EB.